donghak0205/calculatorJava/README.md

 # calculator with Java<img src="https://img.shields.io/badge/Java-007396?style=flat-square&logo=Java&logoColor=white"/></a>

 ## #Discreption
-This project is the calculator project using Kotlin
+This project is the calculator project using Java

 ## # Technology of use
 - **Layout**